Polymehr/renpydeskgen/README.md

 [PASSWORD Discord server](https://discord.gg/CSuEPWt).
 This version can be found [here](https://discordapp.com/channels/569701885032792064/569755878043942913/735801398242836500).

-Other versions can be found in the commit history.
+Other versions can be found in the release section or in the commit history.

 ## Used Specifications
 * [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) 1.5